Bowen Basin: History

-The Bowen Basin covers an area about 600 km long and 250 km wide extending from Collinsville in the north to south of Moura in Central Queensland.
-It contains about 70% of Queensland's coal.
+The Bowen Basin covers an area about 1000 km long and 250 km wide extending from Collinsville in the north to the subsurface Moree High in northern New South Wales.
+The northern section of the basin hosts about 70% of Queensland's coal resources.
 These are deposits of the Permian age and are the most important commercial deposits in the State, producing almost 100% of the State's coking coal and 60% of its thermal coal.
 In 2006–7, the State's top ten collieries for production were located in the Bowen Basin.

 Commercial exploitation of Bowen Basin coal began at Blair Athol in the 1890s.
 At the time, the main coal-producing area was the West Moreton coalfields.
 Some coal was also produced at the Burrum coalfields and on the Darling Downs.
 These mines supplied mostly thermal (steaming) coal to a domestic market; the Railway Department was a major customer.
 The success of mines depended on whether the coal was suitable for firing boilers and on their proximity to a railway line.
 Most early mines in the Bowen Basin struggled to remain commercially viable.

 Intensive exploration of the Bowen Basin coalfield began only after the crisis in the base metals industry due to falling prices from 1907.
 Tests on the Bowen River Coal Company's lease in 1912 and 1913 sparked a rush to the field.
 Five syndicates had registered 17 leases straddling the Bowen outcrops by the end of 1915.
 However, the election of Queensland's first stable Labor government led in August 1915 to Cabinet refusing the private applications and reserving the 6.4 square kilometre area involved for State operations.

 Competition for leases subsided into a long wait for railway construction to be completed.
 Construction of the 789 kilometres of railway took five years and the delay had exhausted most of the speculators long before the line opened in 1922.
 At the same time, by the end of 1919, a further nineteen leases had been forfeited to the State for non-payment of rent, and the surviving syndicates had amalgamated to form the Bowen Consolidated Coal Mining Company which established the Bowen Consolidated Colliery in Scottville.